Find a local pick your own farm here!

 • Fermentation containers - You need very clean containers made of glass, plastic, wood, or enamel (if the enamel is without any chips or breaks in it), or stainless steel containers.
 Larger containers and ones that can be covered during fermentation.
 Some people use 5 or 10 gallon water bottles (carboys) made of glass or plastic (prefer glass), like the one shown at right.
 Others prefer wide mouthed 1 gallon glass jars (also shown at right) as they are easier to clean.
 Cylindrical shapes are recommended than a container with hard corners.
 Glass or ceramic containers are preferred.
 It is possible to use a plastic container, but some plastics can leach chemicals and are more prone to scratches and damage that can harbor harmful bacteria.
 If you do use a plastic container, be sure it is food-grade plastic and has not previously held non-food substances.
 Do not ferment in metallic containers (other than a high quality stainless steel) as they react with salt and the acids produced during fermentation.

 • Cheesecloth - to cover the fermentation containers, to let air pass freely through, but to keep out insects.
-Yeast NEED OXYGEN so it is important not to seal the fermentation containers in a way that obstructs air in and out.
-Sauerkraut is sealed to keep air out during fermentation, but not vinegar - they uses different microorganisms!
+Yeast NEED OXYGEN so it is important not to seal the fermentation containers in a way that obstructs air in and out. sauerkraut is sealed to keep air out during fermentation, but not vinegar - they uses different microorganisms!

 • Filter media - Coffee filters or cheesecloth work fine.